novateams/nova.core/nova/core/roles/nexus/README.md

 ## Requirements

-- Tested on Ubuntu 22.04 but should work on any Debian based system.
 - Requires an external reverse proxy (nginx, traefik, haproxy, caddy etc.) in front of Nexus to handle GUI access and TLS termination.

 ## Role Variables